yourmother213/Diary-of-a-Wimpy-Kid-ARCHIVE/README.md

 Disclaimer: Some books miiight look weird because its the Kindle Versions.
 Ill try to find better quality versions of them.

-List of books that look weird and might not be easily readable: Big Shot, and Wrecking ball
+List of books that look weird and might not be easily readable: Wrecking ball

 Mirrors to download